bedrocklinux/bedrocklinux-website/markdown/1.0beta2/quickstart.md

 post install; if you would prefer to do a "full" install read the full [installation instructions](install.html).

-Please note that Bedrock Linux is quite a bit different from other distributions, and just following these instructions may be insufficient to fully understand and manage the resulting system.
+Bedrock Linux is quite a bit different from other distributions, and just following these instructions may be insufficient to fully understand and manage the resulting system.
 If you plan to use the resulting system as a daily driver, it may be worthwhile to eventually skim [the other pages](index.html) for this release of Bedrock Linux (1.0beta2 Nyla).
 It is useful to know, for example, the Bedrock Linux specific [lexicon defined here](concepts.html), be aware of the [known issues](knownissues.html) and [troubleshooting advice](troubleshooting.html) before you begin following the instructions below.
 Additionally, it may be best to skim all these installation instructions before actually executing them.

 ## {id="hijack-install-method"} Hijack installation